Latest Products

 In summary, the hardness difference between the large and small gears in a slewing drive is mainly to balance the wear of the two gears, to improve the strength proximity and to increase the fatigue limit by using cold hardening to extend the overall service life of the slewing drive.

-- What is the core turning component of the ...
+- What is included in the heat treatment of ...